 Highfather serves as another foil.
 Darkseid seeks to master The Source to crush everyone and make them entirely dependent on him as nothing more than cogs in a machine.
 Highfather serves The Source and guides people to reach their full potential as individuals.
 According to Kirby himself, Darkseid is everything a leader should not be.
 Highfather is everything a leader should be.

 From Nobody to Nightmare: Forever Evil reveals his new origin in the New 52.
 Many millennia ago, Uxas was an ordinary mudfarmer, who put the Old Gods against each other, and when they were weakened by their war he took the opportunity to kill them and take their power for himself.
 Izaya was married to Darkseid's sister, who got critically hurt during the old gods war with each other and he beg his god to save her.
-Due to Izaya still had faith, The Lord of The Sky passes on one final blessing to him.
+Due to Izaya still having faith, The Lord of The Sky passes on one final blessing to him.
 Since then, Izaya was the Highfather and him and Darkseid were the New Gods.

 Galactic Conqueror: Across countless worlds, for countless eons, not a voice is raised in hope or joy.
 Across these worlds, these infinite lands throughout the cosmos, there is only Darkseid.